Relative Entropy Pathwise Policy Optimization: Introduction

-Leaning on the progress in accurate value function learning \citep{sutton_learning_1988, haarnoja_soft_2019, schwarzer_data-efficient_2021, hussing_dissecting_2024, farebrother_stop_2024}, this paper can answer the above affirmatively.
-We propose an efficient on-policy algorithm, \emph{\fullalgoname~(\algoname)}, which uses the pathwise policy gradient estimator driven by an accurate surrogate value model learned from on-policy data. \algoname builds on the maximum entropy framework \citep{ziebart2008maximum} to encourage continual exploration.
-It combines this with a principled KL regularization scheme inspired by the Relative Entropy Policy Search method \citep{peters_relative_2010} to prevent aggressive policy updates from destabilizing the optimization.
-Furthermore, we incorporate several recent advances in neural network architecture design to stabilize learning: categorical Q-learning, appropriately normalized neural network architectures, and auxiliary tasks.
+Building on the progress in accurate value function learning \citep{sutton_learning_1988, haarnoja_soft_2019, schwarzer_data-efficient_2021, hussing_dissecting_2024, farebrother_stop_2024}, we present an efficient on-policy algorithm, \emph{\fullalgoname~(\algoname)}, which uses the pathwise gradient estimator with an accurate value estimation trained on on-policy data. \algoname builds on the maximum entropy framework \citep{ziebart2008maximum} to encourage exploration.
+It combines this with a KL regularization scheme, inspired by the Relative Entropy Policy Search method \citep{peters_relative_2010}, which prevents aggressive policy updates from destabilizing the optimization.